Foto: Visit Valdres

 Cycling Tyinkrysset to Beitostølen

-This is probably the toughest stretch on the Mjølkevegen.
-You will follow the main road and the “Kingsroad” down to the lake Vangsmjøse.
-From there you will cycle on a gravel road along the lake and impressive steep hillsides with many waterfalls.
-Then, the most difficult climb takes you to the highest point on the tour, Slettefjell.
-It is not particularly long, but it is steep.
-At the top of Slettefjell, you reach 1315 m.a.s.l.
-From there you can enjoy a gentle downhill ride towards Beitostølen.
+This is probably the toughest stretch on the Mjølkevegen but so rewarding.
+You start the day by following the main road and the “Kingsroad” down to the lake Vangsmjøse, before cycling along the lake.
+Then, it is time to climb.
+This one takes you to the highest point of the tour, Slettefjell.
+It is not particularly long, but it is quite steep.
+At the top, you reach 1315 m.a.s.l. and from here, it is only about to enjoy the view and the gentle downhill ride towards Beitostølen.

 Accommodation: Radisson BLU Mountain Resort Beitostølen